pbitmonkey/bitmonkey-debug/README.md

 cd bitmonkey-debug

-serch for ...

-$ ../bitmonkey-debug/autogen.sh change permission to "autogen.sh" allow program esecution.

-$ cd bitmonkey-debug and type chmod 777 autogen.sh
+$ type ... chmod 777 autogen.sh

-$ ../share/genbuild.sh change permission to "genbuild.sh" allow program esecution.

-$ cd bitmonkey-debug and type chmod 777 share/genbuild.sh
+$ type ... chmod 777 share/genbuild.sh

 $ ./autogen.sh ... wait it finish ... then type ..

-$ ./configure CPPFLAGS="-I/usr/local/BerkeleyDB.4.8/include -O2" LDFLAGS="-L/usr/local/BerkeleyDB.4.8/lib" ... wait it finish ... then type ...
+$ ./configure --with-incompatible-bdb ... wait it finish ... then type ...

 $ make ... let it run it will take some time ...